Architectural detail in Zoroastrian Centre, Rayners Lane

 Julie Marsh is an artist and researcher for CREAM (Centre for Research and Education in Arts and Media), a world-leading centre and pioneer in practice-based, critical, theoretical, and historical research in the broad areas of art, creative and interdisciplinary practice.

-Kate Jordan is the co-convener of The Architectural Humanities Research Group which focuses on the historical and cultural processes and practices of architecture, addressing contemporary critical questions about architecture and its contexts.
+Kate Jordan is an architectural historian and co-convener of The Architectural Humanities Research Group which focuses on the historical and cultural processes and practices of architecture, addressing contemporary critical questions about architecture and its contexts.

 Site-Integrity is a working methodology a particular but original mode of site-specific practice that potentiates a dynamic exchange between site, artist, device, and community.